 The formal grievance procedures outlined below and on the following pages are available to all employees.

-The Sr. Vice President, at any time during the grievance process, may personally meet with the grievant (and/or the accused) in an attempt to reach an agreement or resolution.
+The President, at any time during the grievance process, may personally meet with the grievant (and/or the accused) in an attempt to reach an agreement or resolution.
 If no agreement or resolution is reached, the grievance process shall continue.